Telekomak/HD44780-C-AVR-library/README.md

 This library is focused on providing a fast and simple way of communicating with the HD44780 controller while also providing low-level functionality to allow more control over the controller.

 ## Note:
 If this library doesn't work correctly, try redefining ```LCD_DELAY```.
-This value affects time that LCD chip is given to process data packets (for my display it works with 1500).
+This value affects time that HD44780 chip is given to process data packets (for my display it works with 1500).
-Amount of time that HD44780 needs is tied to clock frequency connected to the chip.
+Amount of time that HD44780 needs is tied to clock frequency of to the chip.
 Theese values are specified in the [datasheet](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf) on page 24.

 It's either this or I fucked up something in the code.